Design Goals

 HardDriverz is a single-player arcade racing game.
-My key goals in designing this game were to create a set of two systems, customizable kart stats and elemental track effects, that interact with each other during gameplay.
-I hoped to create a competitive and high-tension gameplay experience, where player feel like their choices both before and during the race matter and affect the outcome.
+My key goals as the lead game designer were to create a set of two systems, customizable kart stats and elemental track effects, that interact with each other during gameplay.
+I hoped to create a competitive and high-tension gameplay experience, where players feel like their choices both before and during the race matter and affect the outcome.

 Customizable Kart-Racing Gameplay